aisha17cs03/aisha17cs03/README.md

      <hr/>
      <div style="display:flex">
     <p align="left" style="max-width:40%">
-I'm a passionate full-stack web developer with expertise in HTML, CSS, JavaScript, React.js, and more.
+I'm a passionate front-end web developer with expertise in HTML, CSS, JavaScript, React.js, and more.

 With 1.9 years of experience as a front-end developer, I love tackling challenging projects and experimenting with new technologies.
 I'm also skilled in team management and enjoy sharing my knowledge through blog writing.